 Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Cause a substantial adverse change in the significance of an off-reservation historical or archeological resource? b) Directly or indirectly destroy a unique off-reservation paleontological resource or site or unique off-reservation geologic feature? c) Disturb any off-reservation human remains, including those interred outside of formal cemeteries?

-Woul VI.
-Geology and Soils d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Expose off-reservation people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction? iv) Landslides? b) Result in substantial off-reservation soil erosion or the loss of topsoil?
-Wou VII.
-Hazards and Hazardous Materials d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less thar Significan Impact INIC a) Create a significant hazard to the off-reservation public or the off-reservation environment through the routine transport, use, or disposal of hazardous materials?
+VI.
+Geology and Soils

+Woul d the e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) sub bose off-reservation people or structures to potential stantial adverse effects, including the risk of loss, injury, death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction? iv) Landslides? b) sult in substantial off-reservation soil erosion or the loss opsoil?